aemmitt-ns/radius2/README.md

 radare2/sys/install.sh
 ```

-Include radius as a dependency using `radius2 = "1.0.11"` or build locally with `cargo build --release`
+Include radius2 as a dependency using `radius2 = "1.0.11"` or build locally with `cargo build --release`

 ### Supported Architectures